AhmedYasser20/ATmega32-SimpleStopWatch/README.md

 8. **Reset**: An External Interrupt (INT0) with a falling edge is configured.
 A push button with an internal pull-up resistor can be used to reset the Stop Watch time.
 9. **Pause**: External Interrupt (INT1) is configured with a rising edge.
 A push button with an external pull-down resistor can be used to pause the Stop Watch time.
 10. **Resume**: External Interrupt (INT2) is configured with a falling edge.
 A push button with an internal pull-up resistor can be used to resume the Stop Watch time.
+11. **Stop LED Indicators**: Added LED indicators to visually indicate the state of the stopwatch (running, paused, or stopped).
+12. **Count Up and Count Down Enables**: Implemented count-up and count-down functionality to allow the user to choose the stopwatch mode.

 ## Usage